garrandall/popular-music-data/tracks/pimp-juice-nelly.md

 Just one for the house.. c'mon

-Pimp juice - oooooooooh-ooooooooh-hoooooooo
+Pimp juice - oh-oh-hoooooooo
 I think I need to let it loose (might think I need to let it loose) Let her loose, let her loooooose
 She only want me for my pimp juice (that's all she want me for f'real) Not my pimp juice, I'm talkin new pimp juice
-I think I need to cut her loose (it's time for homegirl to recognize) Yes I do, yes I doooooo-hoooo
+I think I need to cut her loose (it's time for homegirl to recognize) Yes I do, yes I do

 I'm in that, seventy-four, Coupe DeVille
 With the, power seats, leather, wood on my wheel One-touch sunroof BUT leave it alone
-Hoes see it can't believe it - "It's goin back on it's own" Oooooooooooooooh, shit, that's how we do it baby "Every day like this?"
+Hoes see it can't believe it - "It's goin back on it's own" Oh, shit, that's how we do it baby
+"Every day like this?"
 Seven dayy-ayyys
 ..
 I tell you three-sixty-five
 Winter spring and fall, in the summer we ride